Eradev/StolenRealmMods/README.md

 * Displays remaining duration on ground effects;
 * Displays stacks and remaining duration on buffs/debuffs;
 * Displays info when the buff/debuff cannot be dispelled;
-* Displays who has the same Fortune and their current level.
+* Displays who has the same Fortune and their current level;
+* Displays the current selected action in battle.
+(And clearer in the skillbar as well)

 Note: Duration only appear for the host.